 The City of Philadelphia did an incredible job hosting the 2017 draft.

-And it still wasn't enough to keep it.
+And it still wasn't enough to keep the event.

 It has been rumored for months that Jerry Jones had his city as the favorite to host the next draft.
 Turns out those rumors were right.